 One-third part Nurseryman’s Acid Planting Mix

-One-third part Sunshine Peat Moss (moistened)/p>
+One-third part Sunshine Peat Moss (moistened)

 One-third part Greenhouse Mini-Mulch

-1 handful of soil sulfur per plant
+One handful of Soil Sulfur per plant

 One of our friends has planted three Blueberry bushes in a wine barrel (O’Neal, Misty, and South Moon).
 These are early, mid-season and late Blueberries which provide a crop all summer long.

-A bit of trivia—If your health food store recommends Bilberries as an anti-oxidant; Bilberry is the Canadian name for Blueberry!
+A bit of trivia—if your health food store recommends Bilberries as an anti-oxidant; Bilberry is the Canadian name for Blueberry!

 The final words for Blueberries—Moist, acid soil, good drainage, full sun.